AliMoharramipour/Subjective-Dissimilarity-and-Discrimination-Capacity-/README.md

 # Subjective-Dissimilarity-and-Discrimination-Capacity

-This is the repository for the paper **Is subjective perceptual similarity metacognitive?** It is broken down into several directories, listed below.
+This is the repository for the paper **Perceptual similarity judgments reflect one’s own discrimination capacities** It is broken down into several directories, listed below.
 Each section will be described in more detail.